 You can sew them first for yourselves and your loved ones and wear them when you go out food shopping for example.
 Maybe you even still need to go work?

-Those are for the US.
-We have not found any website or social media hashtags for the UK, Australia or any other country.
+Those are for the UK and the US.
+We have not found any website or social media hashtags for Canada, Australia, New Zealand or any other country.
 If you have some, please share them with us by email or on Instagram and we’ll gladly update the article.